Central Virginia Reckless Driving Lawyers Defending North Carolinians

 VA Reckless Driving Convictions Will Be Reported To The North Carolina DMV

-The North Carolina DMV will post Virginia convictions to the North Carolina driving record.
-The North Carolina DMV may suspend driving privileges in North Carolina depending on the conviction.
+Virginia reckless driving convictions will be reported back to the NC DMVThe North Carolina DMV will post Virginia convictions to the North Carolina driving record.
+Depending on the conviction, the North Carolina DMV may suspend driving privileges in North Carolina.
 Insurance points will then be assessed according to the North Carolina Insurance Rate Bureau.
-A Virginia conviction may lead to a driver’s license suspension by the North Carolina DMV and significant insurance increases according to North Carolina Department of Insurance policy.
+According to the North Carolina Department of Insurance policy, a Virginia conviction may lead to a driver’s license suspension by the North Carolina DMV and significant insurance increases.

 Speeding Can Turn Into A Misdemeanor Criminal Reckless Driving Offense